anthonyvipond/deduper/readme.md

     composer install
 ```

-You should now type the command from the directory
+You should now be able to use the program from the command line (where drt file is stored)
 ```
 php drt
 ```

-**Removes duplicates from your table based on an array of columns defining a row's uniqueness**

 Purpose
 ------------